MicrosoftDocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-computer-account-limit.md

 > [!NOTE]
 >
-> If you have already increased the computer account limit to the proper Organizational Unit (OU) as part of the [Windows Autopilot user-driven Microsoft Entra hybrid join](../user-driven/hybrid-azure-ad-join-workflow.md) scenario, you can skip this step and move on to [Step 4: Register devices as Autopilot devices](hybrid-azure-ad-join-register-device.md).
+> If the computer account limit for the proper Organizational Unit (OU) is already increased, skip this step and move on to [Step 4: Register devices as Autopilot devices](hybrid-azure-ad-join-register-device.md).

 ## Increase the computer account limit in the Organizational Unit (OU)